sneakerhax/Arsenal/Dirbpy/README.md

 # Dirbpy

-A Dockerized version of Dirbpy
+A Dockerized version of Dirbpy by marcolivierbouch

 ## Running with Docker (Local Build)